Pharies10/twinStickShooter/README.md

 To play the game open the path "Executable/WindowsNoEditor" and open the executable.

-To Open the project in Unreal, open the "twinStickShooter" project in the main folder.
+To open the project in Unreal, open the "twinStickShooter" project in the main folder.

 # Details of the Project